 - Goal #1 was my lifelong goal of making a successful video game.
 I defined success broadly as “a game that more than 50 people want to play”.
 I believe that goal has been met.

 - Goal #2 was my goal for the last several years, which is to make Bot Land profitable.
-This is still in progress (there’s a lot of unpaid development time and savings to recoup).
+This failed, especially considering the amount of unpaid development time and savings to recoup.

-- Goal #3 is what I’ll strive to do if I can even continue working on Bot Land in 2020: make Bot Land profitable enough for it to fund more than its own development for several years.
+- Goal #3 is what I would have striven to do if Bot Land had shown promises of profitability, which was to make enough money with it to fund beyond its own development for several years.

-As for metrics, here are some quick stats since launch:
+As for metrics, here are some quick stats in the two weeks after launch:

 - 23522 total user logins

 - 744 of these converted to full accounts